ClusterCockpit/cc-architecture/README.md

 This leads to the following high-level requirements:
 * The overall monitoring framework shall be decomposed in components.
 * Every components is a self-contained binary.
+* It is preferred to implement tailor-made solutions vs. using external solutions if it feasible and promises a significant performance advantage or overall complexity reduction.
 * Components are connected via stable, standardized interfaces that allow to integrate each component standalone.
 * The overall framework should be plug and play to deploy, setup, and use.
 * No external servers are required to use the overall framework.